gsgallant/greatseats/README.md

 </p>

-Group participants:  Greg Gallant, Jeremy Gross, Dhaval Desai
+Group:  Greg Gallant, Jeremy Gross, Dhaval Desai

 Great Seats allows you to search for live entertainment events by geographic area.
 Upon choosing an area, you are presented with a sortable list of venues and events.
 Clicking on a given event brings up a presentation about the peformer/event.
 Finally, the app has an event/venue review feature, stored in Firebase.